Attributes Reference

 | Body | "body:$.json.path" | "body:$.id" |

 Idempotency keys are stored for 24 hours by default.
-Duplicate requests return the cached response.
+Duplicate requests return 200 OK with {"status":"already_processed"} instead of re-running the handler.

 Common Integrations